-If together we agree that the Individual Learning Plan for your child will continue, you and your child will meet with the class teacher on a termly basis to review your child's progress towards their targets and the effectiveness of the strategies.
-At this meeting you will together identify the next steps and draw up new targets and strategies.
+If the Individual Learning Plan for your child continues it will be reviewed on a termly basis.
+The review will record your child's progress towards their targets and the effectiveness of the strategies.
+The teacher will identify the next steps and draw up new targets and strategies to meet them.
+After receipt of the reviewed and new ILP you can arrange to meet with the class teacher/SENDCo to discuss the provision in more detail.

-Sometimes we may feel that it would be helpful for outside agencies to work with your child.
+Sometimes we may feel that it would be helpful to seek support from outside agencies.
 We will always discuss this with you first and complete the relevant referrals with you.